-As far as the author is aware, this was Singapore's first attempt in the area of corporate governance to become a standard bearer, at least for Asia, rather than engaging in the type of halo signaling that drove it to comply with the Anglo-American global norm by adopting the UK-style Singapore Institutional Investor Code.
-168
+As far as the author is aware, this was Singapore's first attempt in the area of corporate governance to become a standard bearer, at least for Asia, rather than engaging in the type of halo signaling that drove it to comply with the Anglo-American global norm by adopting the UK-style Singapore Institutional Investor Code.168

 Beyond Hong Kong and Singapore, there is some evidence in other jurisdictions that adopting a stewardship code was at least in part driven by halo signaling.169 Indeed, as others have observed, conforming to Anglo-American-Cum Global norms of "good" corporate governance has been a main driver of corporate governance reform, especially in Asia, over the past several decades170 - with UK-style stewardship codes being the latest iteration of this trend.
-In a similar vein, as mentioned above, model EU and international stewardship codes have promoted the UK Model of stewardship globally, which have provided a further incentive for jurisdictions to adopt UK-style codes - part of a larger movement which Mariana Pargendler has recently coined "international corporate governance".171 However, beyond halo signaling and the rise of UK-style stewardship as a feature of international corporate governance, it appears there are other significant drivers for the adoption of misfit UK-style stewardship codes, which will now be explored.
+In a similar vein, as mentioned above, model EU and international stewardship codes have promoted the UK Model of stewardship globally, which have provided a further incentive for jurisdictions to adopt UK-style codes - part of a larger movement which Mariana Pargendler has recently coined "international corporate governance, it appears there are other significant drivers for the adoption of misfit UK-style stewardship codes, which will now be explored.